Musi95/sys-GRID0/README.md

 # sys-zerotier

-A very work in progress port of ZeroTier to the nintendo switch as a sysmodule, very AI assisted in the making, yet extremely functional with better results than i had hoped.
+A very work in progress port of ZeroTier to the Nintendo Switch as a sysmodule, very AI assisted in the making, yet extremely functional with better results than i had hoped.
 Get the latest release from the releases page, or read the build instructions in build.md

 ## where sys-zerotier is at right now